claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 …Maybe.

 ### <u>The Aspirations of Apollo Carver</u>
 Another novel, thematically Moralistic.
 The story centers on a man who aspires to be the best that he can be despite facing a series of deeply harrowing life events.
+This is nowhere near being finished, but its something to look forward to.

 ### <u>Assorted Poetry</u>
 [no content yet]